 I also readily admit to my fondness of the traditional scenario in which, ideally, an expert in a given discipline tells the stories and states the facts of a particular topic and shares with eager students his or her carefully curated and grand thoughts about the thing.
 We, the students, would put pen to paper and jot down notes while listening.
 The expert (aka the professor) would engage and entertain us primarily by means of his or her own cleverness and wit.
 We would devote many hours to reading other experts’ accounts of the thing and fashion in our memories an invisible mosaic of dates, names, facts, and concepts.
 Periodically, we’d put pen to paper again and, drawing from memory, would write everything we’d learned about a batch of material, include our own evolving thoughts about it, hand our work to the expert, and hope for a good grade.
 We were responsible for learning the material the expert presented to us.
 It’s a fine model.
 Logistically simple.
 Direct.
 It is the definition of old-school and, for centuries in the Western world, it–and variations of it–was the preferred format of formal education.

-I’m certain that I am not alone in mourning this loss.
-I have spent many years and much of my life’s energy working toward the ideal described above.
 I have been honored to stand before students and wear as best I could the mantle, if you will, of professors who taught and inspired me.
-I have worked diligently to present material in different ways, to make it relevant and useful to my students (who seem to get younger every year), to bring the most recent and best research into the classroom, to expand and challenge my students’ thinking.
+I have worked diligently to present material in different ways, to make it relevant and useful to my students, to bring the most recent and best research into the classroom, to expand and challenge my students’ thinking.

-As the Internet and consequent technologies have “changed our world” (a dramatic statement I used above that, drama and all, is accurate), they’ve also initiated what some neuroscientists claim is a rewiring of the human brain (see, for example, Richard Restack’s book, The New Brain: How the Modern Age Is Rewiring Your Mind (Rodale, 2003)).
+But as the World Wide Web and consequent technologies have changed our world, they’ve also initiated what some neuroscientists claim is a rewiring of the human brain (see, for example, Richard Restack’s book, The New Brain: How the Modern Age Is Rewiring Your Mind (Rodale, 2003)).

 Today’s college students are digital natives, and such beings actually do think and learn differently than every generation that preceded them.
 Changes in how humans think (!) mandate changes in how we educate humans.

-My commitment to helping people learn is rock solid, and because my students have undergone a proverbial sea change, I must, too.
+My commitment to helping people learn is rock solid, and because my students have undergone a proverbial sea change, I have, too.
 Simple math.
-Otherwise, I may as well return the University’s library books, turn in my keys, and (pay somebody to) clean out my office.

 “In the future, we can expect that not much difference will exist between education and entertainment.
 We just have to put intelligence behind the entertainment.”